-From the glass factory, the tour on foot continues to the historical Arts and Crafts Quarter and Design Museum Iittala, where the Finnish Glass Museum’s exhibition Iconic works and makers of Finnish glass art will run until the end of the year.
+From the glass factory, the tour on foot continues to the historical Arts and Crafts Quarter and Design Museum Iittala.
 At Design Museum Iittala, you can also book a guided tour including the museum exhibitions and a visit at the glass factory.
-Tours are available in Finnish, Swedish, English, Japanese, German and French.
+Tours are available in Finnish, Swedish, English and Japanese.

 At the Arts and Crafts Quarter, visitors will be delighted to find the modern and luminous Iittala Outlet, where you can purchase lasting gifts and souvenirs for yourself and friends and family, as well as Kultasuklaa factory shop, where you get to see for yourself how chocolate is made.
 There are also unique and inviting entrepreneur boutiques at the Arts and Crafts Quarter, many of which allow you to see artisans at work.
 The restaurant is a good place to stop for lunch or refreshments.